ucsb/campus-cloud-docs/docs/aws/service-catalog.md

 | Local Security Notification | An email alert for guardrail violations.
 Whenever a resource in your account falls out of compliance with an AWS Config rule (a Campus Cloud guardrail), you get an email.
 Set this up so your team is notified of compliance issues without having to check the console. |
 | Simple VPC with Campus Connectivity | A fully configured private network with subnets across two availability zones, campus network connectivity via Transit Gateway, an S3 endpoint, and optional internet access.
 You choose the size. **Use this for most workloads.** |

 {% include alert.html type="info" title="Product list may change" content="New products are added as the Cloud Team develops them.
-Log in to the AWS Console and check Service Catalog → Products for the current complete list." %}
+Log in to the AWS Console and check the Shared Portfolio Campus Cloud portfolio (Service Catalog → Portfolios → Imported) for the current complete list." %}

 ---